keymetrics/on-premise/docs/FAQ.md

-#### The register hang or don't redirect me to the application

-You need to verify that the `KM_SITE_URL` you configured is the endpoint you use to connect to the frontend.
-If you modify it, you need to delete the mongodb database afterwards because all the endpoints configurations are stored inside it.

 #### What are the services that are used ?

 - http API on port 3010 (access the data, configure bucket etc)